PoziWorld/Swaggy/README.md

 Unofficial voice control for Swagbucks.com.

-(Swaggy is a browser extension for the Google Chrome, Opera, and other Chromium-based browsers.)
+(Swaggy is a browser extension for Google Chrome.)

 Supported commands